NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 ![newtab](https://cloud.githubusercontent.com/assets/626005/15888808/1b586816-2d71-11e6-9d57-63022aaf4b4d.png)

 Create a new folder with the extension known essential files.
-For this step, we need a manifest, new tab HTML and CSS files and image for icon.
+For this step, we need a manifest, new tab HTML and CSS files and image for the icon.

 ![structure](https://cloud.githubusercontent.com/assets/626005/15888810/1b738c54-2d71-11e6-8f44-5097217bc556.png)